Natural Supplements for Insomnia

 This 28-day, double-blind, placebo-controlled study followed 121 people with histories of significant sleep disturbance.
 This study looked at the effectiveness of 600 mg of an alcohol-based valerian extract taken 1 hour before bedtime.

 This study provides good evidence that valerian is effective for insomnia.
 However, it has one confusing aspect: the 4-week delay before effects were seen.
-In another study, valerian produced immediately noticeable effects on sleep (Leathwood PD, Chauffard F, Heck E, et al. Aqueous extract of valerian root ( Valeriana officinalisL.) improves sleep quality in man.Pharmacol Biochem Behav.
-1982;17:65-71), and that is what most practitioners believe to be typical.
+In another study, valerian produced immediately noticeable effects on sleep (Leathwood PD, Chauffard F, Heck E, et al. Aqueous extract of valerian root ( Valeriana officinalisL.) improves sleep quality in men (Pharmacol Biochem Behav.
+1982;17:65-71), which is what most practitioners believe to be typical.
 Why valerian took so long to work in this one study has not been explained.

-Other studies of valerian alone, or in combination with hops or melissa, have produced mixed results.(for the full discussion of the research I encourage you to subscribe to Consumer Lab and then go to this page).
+Other studies of valerian alone, or in combination with hops or melissa, have produced mixed results.(for the full discussion of the research I encourage you to subscribe to Consumer Lab and then go to their page on valerian).

 Melatonin: Rapid Effect on Sleep

 Taking melatonin as a supplement seems to stimulate sleep when the natural cycle is disturbed.
-This is probably the best use for the supplement (for instance in treating jet lag, or in people who have to shift their sleep wake cycle from time to time for work).
+The most common uses are to aid with jet lag or help people who have to adjust their schedule from time to time because of work, although a recent review suggested that it may be helpful for children with mild to moderate insomnia.

 A major review published in 2001 concluded that melatonin was useful for jet lag (Herxheimer A, Petrie KJ.
 Melatonin for preventing and treating jet lag.
 Cochrane Database Syst Rev. 2001;(1):CD001520).

-Mixed results have been seen in studies involving the use of melatonin for swing-shift workers and for elderly individuals with insomnia. (for the full discussion of the research I encourage you to subscribe to Consumer Lab and then go to this page).
+Mixed results have been seen in studies involving the use of melatonin for swing-shift workers and for elderly individuals with insomnia. (for the full discussion of the research and the only independent analysis of specific melatonin products I encourage you to subscribe to Consumer Lab and then go to their page on melatonin).